 salary and wages and would limit the recovery of Facilities and Administrative (F&A) costs (i.e. indirect costs) due to the University's failure to

 isolate research salaries and wages from costs associated with other University activities.
 Non-compliance would negatively affect the University's

 reputation and could jeopardize future funding from the federal government and collaborations with other institutions.

-OMB Circular A-21 sets forth the standards for the effort certification processes including the plan confirmation system which is used here at UTD.
+Uniform Guidance sets forth the standards for the effort certification processes including the plan confirmation system which is used here at UTD.